jeff-zucker/solid-file-client/docs/error-handling.md

 # message

-ncludes status codes, statusTexts and for some errors solid specific explanations why it probably happened)
+Includes status codes, statusTexts and for some errors solid specific explanations why it probably happened.

 # succesful